jennybuckley/community/sig-api-machinery/api-extensions-position-statement.md

   bad for the ecosystem as a whole.
-With ecosystem unification in mind, it would be infeasible to ask any consumer with both many users and an extensive codebase (such as OpenShift) to rewrite their stack in terms of TPRs and webhooks.
+With ecosystem unification in mind, it would be infeasible to ask any consumer with both many users and an extensive codebase (such as OpenShift) to rewrite their stack in terms of CRDs and webhooks.
 We have to give such users a path to straight consumption as opposed to the current fork-and-modify approach, which has been the only feasible one for far too long.

-This is not to say that TPR should stay in its current form.
-The API Machinery SIG is committed to finishing TPR, making it usable, and maintaining it (but we need volunteers to step up, or it’s going to take a long time).
+This is not to say that CRD should stay in its current form.
+The API Machinery SIG is committed to finishing CRD, making it usable, and maintaining it (but we need volunteers to step up, or it’s going to take a long time).

-The big table in [Eric’s comparison doc](https://docs.google.com/document/d/1y16jKL2hMjQO0trYBJJSczPAWj8vAgNFrdTZeCincmI/edit#heading=h.xugwibxye5f0) is a good place to learn the current and possible future feature sets of TPRs and AA.
-The fact that TPR has been languishing is due to lack of an owner and lack of people willing to work on it, not lack of belief that it ought to be fixed and perfected.
+The big table in [Eric’s comparison doc](https://docs.google.com/document/d/1y16jKL2hMjQO0trYBJJSczPAWj8vAgNFrdTZeCincmI/edit#heading=h.xugwibxye5f0) is a good place to learn the current and possible future feature sets of CRD and AA.
+The fact that CRD has been languishing is due to lack of an owner and lack of people willing to work on it, not lack of belief that it ought to be fixed and perfected.
 Eric and Anirudh have agreed to take on this role.

-### Q: Should there be a single API object that programs either TPR or AA as appropriate, or should each of these have their own registration object?
+### Q: Should there be a single API object that programs either CRD or AA as appropriate, or should each of these have their own registration object?
 We think that the configuration of these two objects is distinct enough that two API resources are appropriate.

-We do need to take care to provide a good user experience, as the API groups users enter in both AA and TPR come out of the same global namespace.
-E.g., a user should not have to make both a TPR registration and an AA registration to start up a TPR--this would break current users of TPRs.
+We do need to take care to provide a good user experience, as the API groups users enter in both AA and CRD come out of the same global namespace.
+E.g., a user should not have to make both a CRD registration and an AA registration to start up a CRD--this would break current users of CRDs.

-### Q: Should TPRs be fixed up and extended in-place, or should a replacement be built in a separate TPR apiserver?
+### Q: Should CRDs be fixed up and extended in-place, or should a replacement be built in a separate CRD apiserver?
-TPR is implemented currently with a variety of special cases sprinkled throughout kube-apiserver code.
-It would greatly simplify kube-apiserver code and the TPR implementation if this were separated, and TPR constructed as its own HTTP server (but still run from kube-apiserver; see bottom Q).
-However, we will not block safe, targeted TPR fixes on completion of this split.
+CRD is implemented currently with a variety of special cases sprinkled throughout kube-apiserver code.
+It would greatly simplify kube-apiserver code and the CRD implementation if this were separated, and CRD constructed as its own HTTP server (but still run from kube-apiserver; see bottom Q).
+However, we will not block safe, targeted CRD fixes on completion of this split.

-### Q: Should TPR maintain compatibility, or should we break compatibility to fix and extend it?
+### Q: Should CRD maintain compatibility, or should we break compatibility to fix and extend it?
-There are two dozen open-source projects that use TPR, and we also know of private users of TPR, and at least some people consider it to be beta.
+There are two dozen open-source projects that use CRD, and we also know of private users of CRD, and at least some people consider it to be beta.
 However, we may have to implement fixes in a way that requires breaking backward compatibility.
 If we do that, we will at a minimum provide migration instructions and go through a one-release deprecation cycle to give users time